Afakhfoori/Compass-Project/README.md

 1) Srveys --- Which ishe main page and connecting to the API to get the List of Surveys and just included the links to main survey.

-## More details documentation has been added in to the solutins directores
+## More details documentation has been added in to the solutins directories